Understanding Failure to Fire

 After your bolt has been fully assembled, the tip of the firing pin should protrude from the face of the bolt by 0.035 - 0.045 inches.

-If your problems persist, please send us an email with NUCLEUS LIGHT STRIKES in the subject line and your contact information.
-We will call you.
-If we think we cannot resolve the issue over the phone, we will ask you to send your action and trigger to us.
+If your problems persist, please send us an email.
+If we cannot resolve the issue by email or phone, we will ask you to send your action and trigger to us.

 The Nucleus was tested using 16 pound springs and CCI number 34 and number 41 primers.
 The tests were conducted in January of 2018 at a temperature in the low 40s.
-Since most customers who have replaced their 16 pound spring with a 19 pound spring indicate that they could notice a difference in the effort required to cock the action, I think that sending making a free 25 pound spring available to everyone who has either a Nucleus or a John Hancock may help resolve any lingering issues.
+Since then, we have made 19, 21 and 25 pound springs available.

-Also, I realize that disassembling the striker mechanism using the large washer that we provide with the action is difficult so are offering a striker assembly tool that will make the job much easier.
-This can be ordered from our website very soon.
-See pic below.
+Also, we realize that disassembling the striker mechanism using the large washer that we provide with the action is difficult so are offering a striker assembly tool that will make the job much easier.
+This can be ordered from our website.
+See photo below.

 Striker Spring Tool